 - Dramatic sandstone cliffs of the National Pass

 Now I’m a Brit, or as everyone over here likes to say, a bloody pommie, therefore I am not used to the beautiful warmth you guys have over here.
 Because of this, I am a huge fan of exploring coastal regions and National Parks where I can pop in and out of the water to wet my brow, have a splash and cool off.

-When visiting the Blue Mountains on a hot summers weekend I naturally went looking for hikes where water would play a role in the hikes.
+When visiting the Blue Mountains on a hot summers weekend, I naturally went looking for hikes where water would play a role.
 The National Pass became my chosen hunting ground.
 As much water as I could get my hands on was the game plan in the 32+ degree heat.

-Near the end of the walk, the Empress Falls burst into full view sunshine and all.
+Near the end of the walk, Empress Falls burst into full view, sunshine and all.
 The deep pool was so enticing that we had to go for a quick dip before the climb back up the pass.
-Jumping off the rocks into an ice-cold pool, shocking our tired bodies out of the post-hike aches and pains and ending the day with a picturesque splash- what an end to the hike that was!
+Jumping off the rocks into an ice-cold pool, shocking our tired bodies out of the post-hike aches and pains and ending the day with a picturesque splash — what an end to the hike that was!

 - Swim gear